QSFT/Doradus/README.md

 with the embedded Jetty server after an Ant build, from the `doradus-server` folder enter:

 	java -cp ./lib/*:./config/* com.dell.doradus.core.DoradusServer

+Since Doradus is stateless, multiple instances can be run against the same Cassandra cluster.

 #Accessing Doradus
 A browser can be used to access Doradus REST API commands.
 For example, to list applications that